-Your doctor will place the lumbar drain during surgery in the operating room or while you are lying in bed in your hospital room.
+Your doctor will place the lumbar drain during surgery in the operating room, in a special procedure room or while you are lying in bed in your hospital room.
 You will be given medicine to keep you comfortable.
 You will either lie on your side in bed with your chin tucked to your chest or sit at the edge of the bed leaning over a bedside table.

-The doctor will prepare the area where the drain will be placed.
-Remove any hair, clean the area to remove any germs and drape a cloth to keep the area sterile.
+The doctor will prepare the lumbar area in your lower back where the drain will be placed.
+They will remove any hair, clean the area to remove any germs and drape a cloth to keep the area sterile.

 After placement of the drain, the nurse will watch you closely and check your drain and dressing often.
 The nurse will drain off CSF as ordered by the doctor and adjust the position of the drain.
 The fluid that is drained may be clear or colored.
 The nurse will also perform a neurological exam by asking you a series of questions and having you follow commands such as moving your arms and legs or sticking out your tongue.
 This exam may need to be done as often as every hour.